-Figures 36, 37, and 38 illustrate the potential shift in City of Wilmington public school students enrolling in traditional and charter schools after redistricting.
+Figures 35, 36, and 37 illustrate the potential shift in City of Wilmington public school students enrolling in traditional and charter schools after redistricting.
 The base illustration reflects the current 21 percent charter enrollment of City of Wilmington students.
 The additional illustrations represent three possible scenarios resulting from district changes and the approved increases in enrollment capacity of City of Wilmington charters.
-They are not based on projected enrollments and assume that the City of Wilmington section of the Colonial and Christina School Districts will transition to the Red Clay Consolidated School District.
+They are not based on projected enrollments, and they assume that the City of Wilmington section of the Colonial and Christina School Districts will transition to the Red Clay Consolidated School District.
 The illustrations will be modified if that recommendation changes.
 These illustrations assume that student population will remain constant.

-Figure 36: Illustration of the Potential Effect of Charter Enrollment Increases on Wilmington Student Enrollments
+Figure 35: Illustration of the Potential Effect of Charter Enrollment Increases on Wilmington Student Enrollments